-Fleet Division - The Garage Division provides maintenance for 404 Town vehicles and equipment.
+Fleet Division - The Fleet Division provides maintenance for 307 Town vehicles and equipment.

-Parks and Recreation: The Department employs 19 full-time employees and over 175 temporary, part time and seasonal employees.
-The Division offers a diverse range of recreation and leisure services as well as extensive programming opportunities throughout the year to provide residents with safe and affordable activities.
+Parks and Recreation: The Department employs 19 full-time employees and over 175 temporary, part-time and seasonal employees.
+The Department offers a diverse range of recreation and leisure services as well as extensive programming opportunities throughout the year to provide residents with safe and affordable activities.
 The Department is responsible for the planning and scheduling all of Town Parks, Playfields, Picnics, Open Space uses and Permits.
-Historically, the Department has offered over 500 programs and process over 10,000 registrations each year although some programs were temporarily suspended due to COVID-19.
-Recreation staff organizes all town-sponsored recreation activities and many special events.
-The department works closely with various citizen committees, civic and nonprofit groups, youth sports organizations and local schools.
+Historically, the Department has offered over 500 programs and processes over 10,000 registrations each year.
+Recreation staff organizes all Town-sponsored recreation activities and many special events.
+The Department works closely with various citizen committees, civic and nonprofit groups, youth sports organizations and local schools.

-The Department's programs cover 5 outdoor pools, 2 indoor pools, 19 basketball courts, 15 playgrounds, 2 football fields, 9 soccer fields, 2 softball field, 6 tennis courts, 9 Little League fields, 2 pony baseball fields, and 5 full-size hardball fields.
-The department also has 4 miles of trails along the Hockanum River.
-The Department also handles the scheduling of the Veterans Memorial Club House, Selden Brewer House and the Community Cultural Center.
+The Department's programs cover 5 outdoor pools, 2 indoor pools, 19 basketball courts, 15 playgrounds, 2 football fields, 9 soccer fields, 2 softball fields, 6 tennis courts, 9 Little League fields, 2 pony baseball fields, and 5 full size hardball fields.
+The Department also has 4 miles of trails along the Hockanum River.
+Additionally, the Department handles the scheduling of the Veterans Memorial Club House, Selden Brewer House and the Community Cultural Center.

-Recycling: The State of Connecticut's stated recycling goal is 60% by 2024.
-East Hartford continues to work toward this goal by educating local residents, and commercial and institutional sectors about State goals and mandated recyclables.
+Recycling: The State of Connecticut's stated recycling goal is reducing, reusing and recycling 60% of the waste stream by 2024.
+East Hartford continues to work toward this goal by educating local residents, commercial and institutional sectors about State goals and mandated recyclables.
+The Town created the Solid Waste Official position to lead and boost the recycling efforts by inspecting the waste stream and educating the residents.
+The current diversion rate is estimated to be 20%.

 The Town currently recycles all mandated recyclables.
-In addition, waste oil, batteries, electronics, textiles and paint are recycled at the Town's transfer station on Ecology Drive off of Burnside Avenue.
+In addition, waste oil, batteries, electronics, textiles, and paint are recycled at the Town's transfer station on Ecology Drive off Burnside Avenue.
 High grade office paper, plastic and metal beverage containers are collected in eighteen municipal buildings including Town Hall, the Police and Fire Headquarters and public schools.
-Special efforts have also been made in 2017 and 2018 to collect plastic wrap, textiles and milk containers in select schools throughout the district.
-The Town has a contract with a private collector to provide twice monthly curbside single stream recycling for residences with between 1 to 6 families at an estimated cost to the Town of \$330,000 per year.
+Special efforts have also been made in 2017 and 2018 to collect plastic wrap, textiles, and milk containers in select schools throughout the district.
+The Town has a contract with a private collector to provide twice monthly curbside single stream recycling for residences with between 1 to 6 families at an estimated cost to the Town of \$404,000 per year.
 The collector also began public space recycling collection in local parks in 2018.
-Currently, the Town diverts approximately 3,500 tons of curbside recycling which has resulted in an estimated savings of \$350,000 in tipping fees.
+Currently, the Town diverts approximately 2,300 tons of curbside recycling which has resulted in an estimated savings of \$250,000 in tipping fees.

-Solid Waste: The Town executed a municipal solid waste disposal contract on April 30, 2021 with Murphy Road Recycling, LLC for a nine year term.
-For fiscal year 2021-2022 the annual tipping fee is \$98.50/ton.
-Approximately 16,000 tons are expected to be delivered at a projected cost of approximately \$1.6 million dollars.
+Solid Waste: The Town executed a municipal solid waste disposal contract on April 30, 2021, with Murphy Road Recycling, LLC for a nine-year term.
+For the fiscal year 2022-2023 the annual tipping fee was \$108/ton.
+Approximately 16,500 tons are expected to be delivered at a projected cost of approximately \$1.8 million dollars.
+Since July 2022, the Town contracted out the collection of curbside household waste for residences with 1 to 6 families at a contracted cost of \$1,285,000.